 We provide a wide range of services for our residents:

-Individual Case Management: Lucane LaFortune, our Executive Director, works with each new adult resident to develop an individualized case management plan, outlining concrete steps the adults will take to achieve their goals for job training, education, and financial stability including securing affordable housing.
+Individual Case Management: Our Executive Director works with each new adult resident to develop an individualized case management plan, outlining concrete steps the adults will take to achieve their goals for job training, education, and financial stability including securing affordable housing.
 The case management plans also include goals for the resident children, to ensure they have appropriate educational and psychological support.

-Financial Coaching: An outside consultant meets with our residents in weekly group sessions and individually three times a month.
+Financial Coaching: An outside consultant meets with our residents in group sessions and individually.
 Our consultant teaches the mechanics of budgeting, debt, credit, saving, and investment.

-Individual Therapy: Licensed therapists provide weekly counseling for current and former resident parents and children as needed.
+Individual Therapy: Licensed therapists provide counseling for current and former resident parents and children as needed.

 Tricia Davis Matching Savings Program: Residents are required to set aside a specified amount of money each month, which is matched on a 2:1 basis.
 Most residents leave Sinai House with about $5,000 in savings.

 Career Coaching: Sessions led by an outside consultant help current and former residents identify their strengths, gain confidence and create an appealing resume.
 The consultant suggests courses and certification programs that would lead to higher-paying jobs.
 A job fair was well-received by both the employers and residents in attendance and more are planned.

 Become a Tutor: We have an active tutoring program where each child is paired with a volunteer who helps the child build his or her academic skills, assists with homework, and serves as a role model.
 The tutoring program has been very successful, helping most of the children reduce or close their grade level gap in both reading and math.